 While I’m not one for hostels as I prefer privacy, I’ve heard they’re ideal for meeting fellow travelers.

-This hotel was a two-minute walk from Prague Castle and accessible to the city’s main attractions.
+This hotel is a two-minute walk from Prague Castle and accessible to the city’s main attractions.

-Between the charming accommodations, walkability, low-key dining, and friendly locals, I cannot recommend solo travel in Prague highly enough!
+Between the charming accommodations, walkability, low-key dining, and friendly locals, I cannot recommend Prague highly enough!